kagenocookie/RE-Engine-Lib/readme.md

 This project does not provide any actual tooling by itself, it is intended to be used as an independent library.

+A full list of supported files can be seen by the file list [here](https://github.com/kagenocookie/RE-Engine-Lib/tree/master/REE-Lib/RszFile) and [here](https://github.com/kagenocookie/RE-Engine-Lib/tree/master/REE-Lib/OtherFiles), though some may not yet be fully implemented.

 ## How to build this project

 1. Install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download)